Infectious diseases clinical outcomes

 ² Defined as: first combination ART composed of 3 or more drugs across two classes (excluding unboosted Protease Inhibitor (PI), or three nucleoside reverse transcript inhibitors (NRTIs) including Abacavir (ABC)).

-For children followed up since 2017, the latest data from GOSH shows that 84% (n = 56/67) of children on antiretroviral therapy have an HIV load equal to or less than 50 copies per ml of blood.
-This is similar to the national equivalent figure which is 86% (n = 531/615).
+For children followed up between January 2019 and March 2021, the latest data from GOSH shows that 76% (n = 19/25) of children starting antiretroviral therapy have an HIV load equal to or less than 50 copies per ml of blood 12 months after starting cART.
+This is similar to the national equivalent figure which is 79% (n = 117/148).

 3. Health status at point of transition to adult care

-Over the last few years an increasing number of young people from GOSH HIV clinic have moved on (transitioned) to adult HIV services.
-Guidelines on antiretroviral therapy have evolved over the years meaning that it is now recommended that all children are started on antiretroviral therapy rather than waiting for a problem with their health or drop in their CD4 count.
+Over recent years, an increasing number of young people from GOSH HIV clinic have moved on (transitioned) to adult HIV services.
+Guidelines on antiretroviral therapy have evolved in the last decade meaning that it is now recommended that all children are started on antiretroviral therapy rather than waiting for a problem with their health or drop in their CD4 count.

 Fig 3.1 Viral load at last visit in paediatric care prior to transfer to adult care